Published by: Saif (Jun 2026) | Platform: Roblox | Game: Grow a Garden

 | Casual player (1-2x weekly) | Fine for casual play | Not recommended — too many tiers missed |

 Hitting Tier 50 is not the end.
 Every 10,000 XP earned past the cap converts into 200 Pass Points — the exclusive currency of the Season Pass Store.
-Pass Points cannot be earned any other way, and the store stocks items unavailable elsewhere in the game.
+Pass Points cannot be earned any other way, and the store refreshes every five minutes on an RNG roll.

-XP in the Grow a Garden Season Pass comes from two sources only: completing the 6 daily Season Pass quests and harvesting plants from your garden.
-Harvesting crops with mutations stacked gives significantly more XP than plain harvests, using the formula XP = 5 x 2^m – 5 + baseXP.
+XP in the Grow a Garden Season Pass comes from two sources only: completing the 6 daily Season Pass quests (250 XP each, 1,500 XP total per day) and harvesting plants from your garden.
+Harvesting crops with mutations stacked gives significantly more XP than plain harvests, using the community-derived formula XP = 5 x 2^m – 5 + baseXP, where m equals the number of mutations on the crop.

 No. Completing a quest action does not automatically apply XP to your Season Pass.
 You must open the Season Pass menu, navigate to the Quests tab, and manually claim each completed quest.
 If you log out before claiming, that XP is lost for the day.

-Season Pass quests in Grow a Garden reset every 24 hours at 8:00 PM EST. Players who complete quests both just before and just after the reset can earn up to 12 quest completions in under two hours.
+Season Pass quests in Grow a Garden reset every 24 hours at 8:00 PM EST. Players who complete quests both just before and just after the reset can earn up to 3,000 XP in under two hours.

 Blueberries and Tomatoes are the top picks.
 Blueberries have the highest mutation potential, making them ideal for stacking to the 5-mutation XP cap.
 Tomatoes grow very fast and appear frequently in daily quests, giving strong dual-purpose value.
 Avoid slow crops like Dragon Fruit and Pumpkin for XP grinding.

-Kappa, Griffin, Tanchozaru, and Disco Bee are the top picks.
-All four have AoE mutation-spreading abilities that passively stack mutations across multiple crops simultaneously.
-Pair them with a Honey Sprinkler for maximum passive mutation coverage and use Pixies or Sugar Gliders to keep harvest cycles fast.
+Kappa, Griffin, Tanchozaru, and Disco Bee are the top picks for their AoE mutation-spreading abilities that passively stack mutations across multiple crops simultaneously.
+In Season 5, the Quetzal (Level 25 pass reward) and Moss Wyvern (Level 47) add a new mutation-conversion pipeline worth building around.
+Pair mutation pets with a Honey Sprinkler for maximum passive coverage and use Pixies or Sugar Gliders to keep harvest cycles fast.

 For players who complete all 6 daily quests and play at least 5 days per week, yes.
-The Premium Pass at 749 Robux upgrades reward quality at every tier including Rainbow pets and Exotic Seed Packs.
-For casual players who log in 1 to 2 times per week, the value drops significantly as many premium tier rewards will expire uncollected.
+The Premium Pass at 749 Robux upgrades reward quality at every tier — in Season 5 the headline premium reward is the Rainbow Moss Wyvern at Level 47.
+For casual players logging in 1 to 2 times per week, the value drops significantly as many premium tier rewards will expire uncollected.

-After reaching Tier 50, XP continues accumulating and converts to Pass Points at a rate of 200 Pass Points per 10,000 XP.
-Pass Points are spent exclusively in the Season Pass Store on items like Naval Wort, Prime Seed Packs, and Level Up Lollipops.
-These items are not available anywhere else in the game.
+After reaching Tier 50, XP continues accumulating and converts to Pass Points at a rate of 200 Pass Points per 10,000 XP earned.
+Pass Points are spent in the Season Pass Store.
+In Season 5, store items include Pinkfruit Palm (a new Prismatic seed), Grow All, Season 5 Crates, and the Season 5 Pass Seed Pack at 150 Pass Points.